Grawl/jade-filters/README.md

 ### Mammouth

-Exported is equl to import.
+Exported is equal to import.
 No errors.